rooseveltframework/roosevelt/README.md

 API:

 - `cssCompiler(app)`: Custom CSS preprocessor.
   - `versionCode(app)`: Function to return the version of your app.
+This is needed to support the `versionFile` feature of Roosevelt's CSS preprocessor API.
     - `app`: The [Express app](http://expressjs.com/api.html#express) created by Roosevelt.
   - `parse(app, fileName)`: Function to preprocess CSS.
     - `app`: The [Express app](http://expressjs.com/api.html#express) created by Roosevelt.
-    - `filePath`: The path to the file being compiled.
+    - `filePath`: The path to the file being preprocessed.

 Note: When a custom preprocessor is defined in this way it will override the selected preprocessor specified in `css.compiler.module`.